 MY EXPERIENCE AT THE BICA DA CANA VIEWPOINT

 I arrived twenty minutes before the sun was scheduled to rise.
 This, in hindsight, was probably slightly too late.
 The colors in the sky were already beautiful pastels when we begin the short walk to the viewpoint.
-For this viewpoint, I think it is a great idea to arrive forty minutes before the scheduled sunrise and then you have a 10-minute walk.
+From this viewpoint, I think it is a great idea to arrive forty minutes before the scheduled sunrise and then have a 10-minute walk.
 That way, you will be at the viewpoint thirty minutes before the sun actually rises and can enjoy the pre-sunrise sky show if you are lucky.

 When we arrived at the viewpoint, we already knew we were going to have an epic morning.
 On the drive, as we passed the huge wind turbines, we could see the thick layer of clouds in the valley below.
 The sky was also starting to glow with the edges of the clouds tinged with orange, promising to ignite within minutes.

 The viewpoint was very easy to find and we just followed the path straight from the parking lot.
 When we arrived, we found a small bench with seats and a nice viewing platform.
 The viewpoint actually looks out towards the east of the island.
 This means you look directly towards the famous Pico Ruivo, which is the highest point on Madeira Island.
 Next to that, you can see the weather station (giant ball) of Pico do Arieiro.
 Both of those peaks are incredible sunrise spots in their own right.

 MY 3 FAVORITE TOURS IN MADEIRA